WindyLab/spatial-temporal-triangulation-for-bearing-only-cooperative-motion-estimation/README.md

 https://github.com/user-attachments/assets/e9544efc-7465-48f1-946c-db432d989c56

 This is the repository for the paper "Optimal Spatial-Temporal Triangulation for Bearing-Only Cooperative Motion Estimation".
-This paper is conditionally accepted by Automatica.

 In this paper, we propose a distributed bearing-only target state estimation algorithm that can estimate a moving target's state with bearing measurements in 3D space.